What to do when an old photo has become stuck to the glass in its frame.

 The best course of action is to make a good copy of your stuck photo.
 Scan it glass-side-down on a flatbed scanner at a high resolution, then print it onto photographic paper using a photo printer.
 If you don't have a scanner, use a do-it-yourself kiosk at a large retailers such as Target or Walgreen's.

 Or if you let a professional photo lab do the scanning for you, you can request photo editing to correct scratches, balance the color and fix other damage.
-You can edit photos yourself using free software such as Picasa.
-(Our Amateur Photo Restoration video class demonstrates how to digitally mend tears, scratches, spots and other damage.)
+You can edit photos yourself using free software or professional photo software.
+Our Amateur Photo Restoration video class demonstrates how to digitally mend tears, scratches, spots and other damage.

 Technicians also can use the resulting image to create a new negative.
 Ask for a referral at a camera store or search the Internet for the name of your hometown plus Photo Copying or Photo Restoration.

 If you want to try to save the original, you can hire a photographic conservator for about $60 to $150 per hour.
 He or she should evaluate the photo, prepare a condition report and develop a treatment proposal.
-Contact the American Institute for Conservation at (202) 452-9545 for a referral.
+Contact the American Institute for Conservation for a referral.